 Hereditary Risk Assessment

-Advances in genetic research have given the cancer patient and his family an important tool to understand and evaluate their risks to certain tumors based on a scientific understanding of their genetic makeup.
-Today, tests are available that can detect certain gene mutations, and determine whether the person has a hereditary predisposition that may put him at a higher risk of developing cancer.
+Developments in genetic research have given the oncology patient and his family an important tool for understanding and evaluating the risks of certain tumors, based on the scientific understanding of their genetic makeup.
+Tests are now available that can detect specific gene mutations and determine if a person has an inherited predisposition that could put them at a higher risk of developing cancer.

-Genetic testing does not predict with 100% certainty if the person will develop cancer or not.
-However it will develop a personalized risk assessment that the person and his physician can use to support critical medical and lifestyle decisions that can help prevent cancer and indicate regular screenings that can detect cancer early when it is most treatable.
+Genetic tests do not predict with 100% certainty whether a person will develop cancer or not.
+However, they mark an individualized risk assessment that can be used by the individual and their physician to support critical medical and lifestyle decisions that can help prevent cancer and suggest regular diagnostic tests that can detect cancer in earlier stages when it is most treatable.

-Not everyone needs to undergo genetic testing.
-But as an example, a person may consider genetic testing if he/she or a member of his family has had the following:
+Not all people need genetic testing.
+For example, a person might consider genetic testing if he or she or a family member had the following:

 Genetic testing is performed in specialized centers.
 It goes through three district phases: